luiscruz/course_sustainableSE/2025/p1_measuring_software/g6_llms_energy_consumption.md

 ### Model-Specific Observations

-The **Deepseek r1 1.5B** model reaches approximately 700J by the 60-second mark and has relatively narrow confidence intervals, indicating stable performance across runs.
-The **Qwen 2.5 coder instruct 1.5B q5_0** model follows an almost identical energy profile to Deepseek r1, reaching about 700J, with its quantized version (q5_0) not providing significant energy savings over non-quantized models at this scale.
+The **Deepseek r1 1.5B** model reaches approximately 800J by the 60-second mark and has relatively narrow confidence intervals, indicating stable performance across runs.
+The **Qwen 2.5 coder instruct 1.5B q5_0** model follows an almost identical energy profile to Deepseek r1, reaching about 800J, with its quantized version (q5_0) not providing significant energy savings over non-quantized models at this scale.
 The
-**Qwen 2.5 1.5B** model shows slightly lower overall energy consumption, reaching about 600J, with a similar pattern but a less steep curve after the initial spike, suggesting it may be more energy-efficient than its specialized coder variant.
-The **Yi coder 1.5B** model stands out with significantly higher energy consumption, reaching approximately 1200J, showing a steeper ongoing increase that suggests less efficient energy use during extended operation, and wider confidence intervals in the later stages, indicating more variable performance.
+**Qwen 2.5 1.5B** model shows slightly lower overall energy consumption, reaching about 500J, with a similar pattern but a less steep curve after the initial spike, suggesting it may be more energy-efficient than its specialized coder variant.
+However, both Qwen models showcase wide confidence intervals indicating more variability across runs
+The **Yi coder 1.5B** model stands out with significantly higher energy consumption, reaching approximately 1200J, showing a steeper ongoing increase that suggests less efficient energy use during extended operation.

 ### Comparative Analysis

 - **Most Efficient**: Qwen 2.5 1.5B appears to be the most energy-efficient model
 - **Least Efficient**: Yi coder 1.5B is clearly the least efficient, using nearly twice the energy of the other models
 - **Quantization Impact**: The quantized Qwen model doesn't show substantial energy savings compared to its non-quantized counterpart at this scale
-- **Stability**: Deepseek and both Qwen models show more consistent energy profiles with narrower confidence intervals

 ### Energy-Delay Product (EDP) Analysis